Start A Whole Bible Assembly

 13 Until I come, devote yourself to the public reading of Scripture, to exhortation, to teaching.
 (1 Timothy 4:13 ESV)

 So a public reading program is ideal.
-Setting up a system of reading is going to help establish habits that will be continued daily.
+Setting up a system of reading is going to help establish habits that will be continued daily all week long.
 Exhort people to follow their own reading program too.
 Teach them to read that week's Parasha before they get to the meeting, so they are prepared with questions and comments.
 It's not as exciting as that paid cheerleader who speaks down to you every week.
 It's not flashy, and won't get you points from Oprah.
 So what.
 The problem is not the Word, but in ourselves.
 We want the cheerleader, because we don't have to do anything ourselves.
 We like the kudos from talk show hosts, because that's easier than looking God in the eye and confessing that we don't measure up.
 We don't like to obey.
 It's the original four letter word.

 If everyone should participate, how would having one paid guy at the front talking all the time encourage that participation?
 Obviously, it wouldn't and doesn't.
 That's one of the side effects of one paid guy.
 If, however, you have a meeting starting out with group reading of the Parasha (at least), and allow discussion along with songs and prayer or other sharing, then Scripture will be fulfilled.